absmach/magistrala-docs/docs/user-guide/dashboards/maps.md

 title: Maps
 ---

+## Overview

+**Maps** are powerful visual tools used to display the real-time or historical geographic locations of entities such as devices, channels, or groups.
+There are two types of map widgets:

-## **Marker Map**
+- **Marker Map** – Displays static locations using metadata.

+- **Route Map** – Displays the movement of entities over time using location messages.

+## Marker Map

-**Marker Maps** are used to visualize the locations of entities, such as devices or channels, on a map.
-This makes them particularly useful for tracking the geographical locations of various IoT assets in a visual interface.
+**Marker Maps** are used to plot the current location of entities on a map using the latitude and longitude provided in their metadata.

-Marker Maps work by retrieving latitude and longitude data from the metadata of the entities.
-A typical metadata entry for an entity’s location might look like this:
+A sample metadata entry:

 ```json
 {